DTADMI/gamehub-app/README.md

 - We intentionally avoid dumping environment variables or secret contents to logs.
 - Playwright E2E starts the dev server with `NEXT_PUBLIC_DISABLE_PROVIDERS=true` so public pages don’t attempt cloud auth during tests.
+- Docker Hub usage is conditional:
+  - When AR auth is unavailable (e.g., missing GCP secrets), the pipeline pushes to Docker Hub if `DOCKERHUB_USERNAME` and `DOCKERHUB_TOKEN` are provided.
+  - If AR push/deploy fails, a fallback step pushes the same image to Docker Hub to ensure an artifact is published for debugging/local pulls.
+Cloud Run deployments still exclusively use AR.

 8. Design choices and trade‑offs